ghostrider-05/vite-plugin-decap-cms/README.md

 })
 ```

+For more options and guides, see [the documentation](https://vite-plugin-decap-cms.pages.dev)

 ## Example

-See [the documentation](https://vite-plugin-decap-cms.pages.dev) for an example
+See [the documentation CMS](https://vite-plugin-decap-cms.pages.dev/admin/index.html) for an example

 ## Development